docsforadobe/javascript-tools-guide/4 - User-Interface Tools/managing-control-titles.rst

 Title alignment and orientation
 -------------------------------
-Unlike automatic layout, title layout uses the :ref:`alignment <missing link>` property to specify the orientation of the title and graphic element, and how the title aligns to the graphic element.
+Unlike automatic layout, title layout uses the :ref:`controlobj-alignment` property to specify the orientation of the title and graphic element, and how the title aligns to the graphic element.
 This property contains a 2-element array, where the first element specifies horizontal alignment and the second specifies vertical alignment.
 The allowed values for these are the same as those used by automatic layout (see :ref:`aligning-children`),